Lookin' down the wrong end of a gun

 1. Raise The Dead 2.
 Rotten To The Core 3.
 There's No Tomorrow 4.
 Second Son 5.
 Hammerhead 6.
 Feel The Fire 7.
 Blood And Iron 8.
 Kill At Command 9.
 Overkill 10.
 Sonic Reducer (bonus)

-Overkill remain to be one of the best known thrash metal bands worldwide.
-Even today, Overkill's first album sounds simply refreshing.
-The production is rather unheavy, but the music is very powerful.
-Bobby "Blitz" Ellsworth is among the most distinguishable vocalists in the genre and his voice gave Overkill a unique identity from the very beginning.
-While the material on this debut is not yet very thrashy and most of the individual songs do not stand out too well (Rotten To The Core and Blood And Iron are some notable exceptions), Feel The Fire is a fairly strong release with a coherent and energetic feel.
-Although the differences between Overkill's early albums are not that big, this one is quite an entertaining release.
+Overkill must be one of the best known and most productive thrash metal bands worldwide.
+Even today, the band's first full-length album sounds simply refreshing.
+Bobby "Blitz" Ellsworth is among the most recognizable vocalists in the genre, and his voice gave Overkill a unique identity from the very beginning.
+While the material on this debut is not the fastest possible and most of the individual songs may not stand out too well (Rotten To The Core and Blood And Iron are some notable exceptions), Feel The Fire is a fairly strong release with a coherent and energetic feel.
+Although there are no major differences between Overkill's early recordings, this remains quite an entertaining album.

 OVERKILL - Taking Over